manvillej/fun_examples/flask_restful_simple/thoughts.md

 If the generator & the inheritance models share the same base class, then either method would have the same functionalities.

+Also should look into better app layouts in the intermediate docs: https://flask-restful.readthedocs.io/en/latest/intermediate-usage.html